todesstille/mock/README.md

-# Mock Contracts library to test with Hardhat
+# Mock Kit for Hardhat tests
 ## Install
 Create hardhat project
 Add this package with npm or yarn